Join BC researchers to discuss field-tested strategies to manage soil and nutrients to improve nutrient use efficiency and crop yields.

 Dr. Shabtai Bittman, Dr. Derek Hunt and Karen Koenig, AAFC Agassiz

 Like most intensive agricultural areas, agriculture in coastal BC has a problem with both nutrient surpluses and nutrient losses to the environment.
 To lessen the environmental footprint while preserving profitability of dairy farms, approaches are being developed to both patch leaks and lessen imbalances between nutrient inputs and outputs.
-How to do this at the field, farm, and regional basis will be discussed with special reference to our unique “semi-virtual farmlet” research model.
+How to do this at the field, farm, and regional basis is discussed with special reference to the unique “semi-virtual farmlet” research model.

 Dr. Victor Lo and Dr. Don Mavinic, UBC Department of Civil Engineering

-This presentation will share results from a new manure management system that breaks down solid waste and allows for energy production as well as nutrient recovery.
+This presentation shares results from a new manure management system that breaks down solid waste and allows for energy production as well as nutrient recovery.
 The system integrates:

 - an innovative microwave enhanced oxidation process (MW-AOP) for solids destruction in animal waste slurries, and

 - a high rate two-phase anaerobic digestion (TPAD) system for energy production and nutrient recovery via crystallization.